JohnCarterGonzalez/JohnCarterGonzalez/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Just a guy looking to make reliable, scalable, and maintainable software.
 OCD on developer environments and workflow optimization, constant student.
-Ruby on Rails developer who moonlights in Go and Rust, simply enjoy building performant and secure apps, aiming to better myself and be of service to others.
+Ruby on Rails developer who moonlights in Go and Rust.
+I enjoy building performant and secure apps, aiming to better myself and be of service to others.

 Fun Facts:
   <br/>